raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and these extra TLVs are referred to as the "Additional TLVs".

-A DSO response message may contain no TLVs, or it may contain one or more Response TLVs.
+A DSO response message may contain no TLVs, or it may be specified to contain one or more TLVs appropriate to the information being communicated.

-In the context of DSO response messages, the qualifiers "Primary" and "Additional" do not apply.
-A DSO response message is specified to carry TLVs appropriate to the information being communicated.
-A DSO response message may contain the same TLV type as the Primary TLV from the corresponding DSO request message, but it is not required to do so.
+A DSO response message may contain one or more TLVs with DSO-TYPE the same as the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Response TLVs".
+A DSO response message is not required to carry Response TLVs.
 The MESSAGE ID field in the DNS message header is sufficient to identify to which DSO request message this response message relates.

+A DSO response message may contain one or more TLVs with DSO-TYPEs different from the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Extra TLVs".

+Response TLV(s), if present, MUST occur first in the response message, before any Extra TLVs.

 It is anticipated that most DSO request messages will be acknowledged request messages, specified to generate corresponding responses.